FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task3_3_usecase.md

 weight: 2
 ---

+## Object

+Understand the use case of Rolebinding and ClusterRoleBinding

-# Examples of Using Roles and ClusterRoles with Bindings in Kubernetes
+## Examples of Using Roles and ClusterRoles with Bindings in Kubernetes

 Understanding when to use `Role`, `ClusterRole`, `RoleBinding`, and `ClusterRoleBinding` is crucial for proper access control within a Kubernetes environment.
 Here are some practical examples of each:

-## 1. Namespace-Specific Permissions with Role and RoleBinding
+## Namespace-Specific Permissions with Role and RoleBinding

 ### Use Case: Managing Pods within a Single Namespace

-- **Scenario**: You want to grant a user permissions to only `create` and `delete` Pods within the `development` namespace.
+- Scenario: You want to grant a user permissions to only `create` and `delete` Pods within the `development` namespace.
-- **Why Choose Role and RoleBinding**:
+- Why Choose Role and RoleBinding:
-  - **Role**: Defines permissions within a specific namespace.
+  - Role: Defines permissions within a specific namespace.
-  - **RoleBinding**: Applies those permissions to specific users within the same namespace.
+  - RoleBinding: Applies those permissions to specific users within the same namespace.

 ### Example: